 My kids adore sausage patties for breakfast.
 Don't we all?
 What I don't like are the ingredients that are in breakfast sausage at the store.
 Poor quality meat, monosodium glutamate (MSG), corn syrup, sugar, and other additives are the common offenders in your average roll of sausage.
 I just didn't feel good about feeding this to my family anymore.

 Two years ago we purchased half of a pasture raised pig from a local farmer.
-I was excited about the abundance of bulk bacon, sausage, pork chops, and roasts that would be filling my freezer all year long.
+I was excited about the abundance of bulk bacon, sausage, pork chops, pork butt, and roasts that would be filling my freezer all year long.
 The very first morning after we picked up our order, I made some breakfast sausage feeling so proud that I would be feeding my children this high quality sausage.